goldsmith/Wikipedia/README.rst

     >>> ny.links[0]
     # u'1790 United States Census'

 Note: this library was designed for ease of use and simplicity, not for advanced use.
-If you plan on doing serious scraping or automated requests, please use `Pywikipediabot <http://www.mediawiki.org/wiki/Manual:Pywikipediabot>`__ (or `another one of the more advanced Python-MediaWiki wrappers <http://en.wikipedia.org/wiki/Wikipedia:Creating_a_bot#Python>`__), which has a larger API, rate limiting, and other features so we can be considerate of the MediaWiki infrastructure.
+If you plan on doing serious scraping or automated requests, please use `Pywikipediabot <http://www.mediawiki.org/wiki/Manual:Pywikipediabot>`__ (or `one of the other more advanced Python MediaWiki API wrappers <http://en.wikipedia.org/wiki/Wikipedia:Creating_a_bot#Python>`__), which has a larger API, rate limiting, and other features so we can be considerate of the MediaWiki infrastructure.

 Installation
 ------------